shilpa62/heart-disease-classification/README.md

 # heart-disease-classification
-We have a data which classify the patients whether they have a heart disease or not according to features in it.
+We have a data set which classify the patients whether they have a heart disease or not according to features in it.
 We will try to use this data to create a model which predict if a patient has this disease or not.
 We will use logistic regression (classification) algorithm.

 Data contains <br>